Mesothelioma

 palliative procedures + supportive care

-Treatment recommended for SOME patients in selected patient group
+Additional treatment recommended for SOME patients in selected patient group

-In addition to aiding diagnosis, thoracentesis can often provide temporary relief for those patients suffering from dyspnea as a consequence of a large pleural effusion.
-In patients with breathlessness, aggressive daily drainage provides no additional benefit over a symptom-driven approach.[101]Muruganandan S, Azzopardi M, Fitzgerald DB, et al. Aggressive versus symptom-guided drainage of malignant pleural effusion via indwelling pleural catheters (AMPLE-2): an open-label randomised trial.
+In addition to aiding diagnosis, thoracentesis can often provide temporary relief for those patients suffering from dyspnoea as a consequence of a large pleural effusion.
+In patients with breathlessness, aggressive daily drainage provides no additional benefit over a symptom-driven approach.[105]Muruganandan S, Azzopardi M, Fitzgerald DB, et al. Aggressive versus symptom-guided drainage of malignant pleural effusion via indwelling pleural catheters (AMPLE-2): an open-label randomised trial.
 Lancet Respir Med.
 2018 Sep;6(9):671-80. http://www.ncbi.nlm.nih.gov/pubmed/30037711?tool=bestpractice.com

-Pleurodesis, defined as the artificial obliteration of the pleural space, can be performed to prevent reaccumulation of pleuritic fluid.
-Talc pleurodesis seems to be the most effective sclerosant.[102]Dipper A, Jones HE, Bhatnagar R, et al. Interventions for the management of malignant pleural effusions: a network meta-analysis.
+Pleurodesis, defined as the artificial obliteration of the pleural space, can be performed to prevent re-accumulation of pleuritic fluid.
+Talc pleurodesis seems to be the most effective sclerosant.[106]Dipper A, Jones HE, Bhatnagar R, et al. Interventions for the management of malignant pleural effusions: a network meta-analysis.
 Cochrane Database Syst Rev. 2020 Apr 21;4(4):CD010529.

 https://www.cochranelibrary.com/cdsr/doi/10.1002/14651858.CD010529.pub3/full